Adjusted financial statements are crucial when selling a business.

 Normalized Financial Statements

 In normalized financial statements, you eliminate expenses not typically incurred by the company to adjust the income statement for potential buyers.
-Future buyers should not see normalized costs on their income statement to show a more realistic return on investment.
+Future buyers should not see normalized costs on their income statements, as this would show a more realistic return on investment.

 Benefits: